Etiology

 Blood pressure measurement

-• BP should be measured in all extremities
+• BP should be measured in all extremities (both arms and both legs) to assess for potential discrepancies

-• accurate measurement can be difficult
+• accurate measurement can be challenging

 • if both subclavian arteries are affected, systemic BP can be measured only in the unaffected legs

-• other signs of occult hypertension are:
+• additional indicators of occult hypertension are:

 • hypertensive retinopathy